forward-america/National/The American Prosperity Act.md

 - Your employer saves $17,000/year on your health insurance
 - That money can now go to wages
 - Average increase: $3,000-5,000 annually
-- Plus you still have healthcare (through NHSA catastrophic protection)
+- Plus you still have healthcare (through AHSA catastrophic protection)

 **Your Retirement Is Secure:**